-Students continue to explore and exercise the concepts and techniques of 3D animation through a series of assignments applied to characters.
-Exercises in this course are considerably more demanding than those completed in CG 225 as they are longer and require more refinement, subtlety, and creativity.
-The course emphasizes character development - the expression of personality, mood, thought, and attitude through motion and posing.
-It also gives special consideration to proper model rigging.
+This course explores and exercises the concepts and techniques of 3D animation through a series of assignments applied to characters.
+The course emphasizes character development in the expression of personality, mood, thought, and attitude through motion and posing.

 CG 300 3D Environment and Level Design (3 cr.)